sykesgabri/dotfiles2/README.md

 ## Setting up Floorp the way I like it:

-The reason my .mozilla folder is not included in the dots is a combination of just being careful, and it only working some of the time when transferring to new installs.
+I have not included an unencrypted version of my Floorp profile folder in the dots, I've done this for the sake of being careful.
 In lieu of that folder, I'll just document how Floorp is set up on all my computers regardless of type or OS.
 My settings are fairly strict, and I make use of a good number of extensions, you may wish to do stuff differently, this is just how I do it.

 NOTE: These screenshots are from Firefox, when I was still using that.
 I'm on Floorp now, but I'll keep these screenshots here because the settings are 99% the same, with only a handful of extra things added by Floorp.